CraterCrash/godot-orchestrator-docs/docs/nodes/dictionary.md

 toc_max_heading_level: 4
 ---

-# Dictionary
+# Dictionaries

 One of Godot's built-in types is a `Dictionary`, which is responsible for storing key-value pairs.
 Dictionaries are associative containers that preserve insertion order.
 In other languages, these are often referred to a hash map or an associative array.

 The Orchestrator documentation does not get into the specifics of what a `Dictionary` is or is used for at a fundamental level.
-If you need more details on what a `Dictionary` is or what you may need or want to use such a type, please see the [Godot documentation](https://docs.godotengine.org/en/stable/classes/class_dictionary.html).
+If you need more details on what a `Dictionary` is or why you may need or want to use such a type, please see the [Godot documentation](https://docs.godotengine.org/en/stable/classes/class_dictionary.html).

 ## Overview